Jaswant-2525/Customer-Feedback-Analysis/README.md

 **3. View the results**

-Check in the attached csv file.
+Check the attached csv file.